derrrey/ExperimentTracker/README.md

 - Adds an icon to the flight scene
 - When active, it lists all the science experiments that can be done
 - The experiments can be deployed with a click on the GUI
+- Finished experiments can also be reviewed (left click) and resetted (right click)
 - When inactive, it shows whether there are experiments (yellow) or not (red)

 ###What this mod might do in the future: